shibaji7/pynasonde/docs/user/vipir.md

 The RIQ file is a custom binary format.
 The structure of the data is best understood through `C`, and `FORTRAN` definitions.
 However, we provide `Python`-version of the data structure.

 ## RIQ Data Structure (Pythonic)
 An RIQ file is divided into blocks or records.
-Each record has the same format but can have varying length depending on the amount of scatter observed by the radar.
+Each record has the same format but the length and number of the records can vary with the settings of the radar.

 ### Sounding Control Table (SCT)
 Here is the SCT `Python` structure.
 However, `C` and `FORTRAN` both structure formats are also supported, and produce nearly idential files.
 The exception is for the user-defined text strs, where `C` prodices a null filled character string and `FORTRAN` produces a space filled character string.
 Both methods are supported.
 For 64 bit C code, it is necessary to define the structure as `packed`.
 This version defined here is 1.20.